Property

 Conclusion

 Property auction finance often needs the fastest response from us, along with the sharpest reflexes.
 We regularly have mere days to assess a deal, get the underwriting process moving, and wrap up all the legal due diligence.
-But, with over 16 years of specialist lending behind us, we’re adept at moving quickly even in the most challenging of circumstances.
+But, with nearly 20 years of specialist lending behind us, we’re adept at moving quickly even in the most challenging of circumstances.

 Demand has ramped at auction houses in recent years, but we have been able to keep up with this.
 Bidders who work with us commend our ability to remain calm, and professional in the face of looming deadlines, and stringent auction rules.